Felca

-Felipe Carlos Bressanim Pereira (born July 25, 1998), better known as Felca, is a Brazilian YouTuber, influencer, and comedian.
+Felipe Bressanim Pereira (born July 25, 1998), better known as Felca, is a Brazilian YouTuber, influencer, and comedian.
 Known for his reaction videos and satires of internet trends, he started on the internet in 2012 as a streamer, producing video game content.
 Over time, he reformulated his content and began creating comedic videos, primarily with a self-deprecating tone.

 He gained notoriety in 2023 by testing Virginia Fonseca's We Pink foundation, and with videos criticizing NPC livestreams on TikTok, which earned him R$31,000, donating all the money raised to charity.
 In 2025, he dismantled a network of sexual exploitation of minors with a single video about adultification, in which he denounced several people associated with the sexual exploitation of minors on the Internet, including the influencer Hytalo Santos, who lost his Instagram account after the negative repercussion, and sparked debates on the creation of laws to combat the sexual exploitation of minors on the Internet.

+Felca is a part of channel Coisa Nossa, from Guaraná Antarctica.